What is the average salary in Wake County, NC?

 North Carolina Dept of Public Instruction

-This department oversees public education in the state.
-It provides a stable salary and a chance to impact education.
+This department oversees public education.
+It provides a stable salary and benefits.

 -